 Tommy John Surgery

-As the baseball season approaches the half-way point in a few weeks, a watchful eye on those pitchers who have had Tommy John Surgery has revealed this surgery may not be as successful as hoped–so much so that recently Sports Illustrated ran a story on the new reality for Tommy John Surgery: “Why 2-3 Tommy John surgeries could be new reality for some pitchers.”
+As the baseball season approaches a watchful eye on those pitchers who have had Tommy John Surgery has revealed this surgery may not be as successful as hoped–so much so that recently Sports Illustrated ran a story on the new reality for Tommy John Surgery: “Why 2-3 Tommy John surgeries could be new reality for some pitchers.”

 The surgical procedure is named for the iconic baseball player, then Los Angeles Dodger Tommy John.
 In this procedure – a surgical graft procedure – the ulnar collateral ligament is replaced with a tendon from elsewhere in the body (often from the forearm, hamstring, hip, knee, or foot of the patient).
 The procedure is common among collegiate and professional athletes in several sports, most notably baseball.